 WRITER / PHOTOGRAPHER / GUIDE / SPEAKER

 Josh Jackson is a writer and photographer whose work illuminates America’s most overlooked public lands—those managed by the Bureau of Land Management.
-He weaves storytelling and imagery to reveal the beauty, complexity, and vulnerability of these often misunderstood landscapes.

 As founder of the Forgotten Lands Project, Josh extends this work beyond the page — through keynote addresses and by guiding camping trips with the USAL Project that connect people directly to these fragile and inspiring places.